wustone1995/hello_world/README.md

 # hello_world
-The first time to use this.May i hae a good journey.
+The first time to use this.May i have a good journey.